allan-cff/Strava-Rainmeter-Skin/README.md

 # Strava-Rainmeter-Skin
-## Rainmeter skin showing strava athlete stats
+## Very simple Rainmeter skin showing strava athlete stats

 Users have to create a custom Strava api to use this skin.